mat-0/Mat-0/README.md

 * [Morning](https://morning.thechels.uk) is a site that generates the latest news, local coronavirus stats, local weather, football fixtures, and latest stock prices as part of my morning routine.
 Built using github-actions, APIs, and python.

-* [Cheltenham Coronovirus Data](https://matbenfield.github.io/cheltenham_coronavirus_data/) is a site using and archiving official government statistics for Cheltenham.
+* [Cheltenham coronavirus data](https://matbenfield.github.io/cheltenham_coronavirus_data/) is a site using and archiving official government statistics for Cheltenham.

+* [Cheltenham food bank data](https://matbenfield.github.io/cheltenham_foodbank_data/) is a site using and archiving local food bank data for Cheltenham.

 ## Sponsor